 Ravencoin is a digital currency created on a fork of the original cryptocurrency, Bitcoin.
 This means it employs much of the same technology, with some slight variations.
 Most notably, a special algorithm allows Ravencoin to be mined by your average computer.

-Mining Bitcoin and other cryptocurrencies is typically expensive and incredibly energy-intensive.
+Mining Bitcoin and other cryptocurrencies is expensive and incredibly energy-intensive.
 It also often requires special hardware.
 Over time, these barriers to entry have centralized a lot of cryptocurrency mining to a relatively small number of nodes, overriding one of blockchain’s original tenets.
-Ravencoin is one cryptocurrency working to bring about blockchain and Bitcoin’s original vision of decentralization—but not without some hitches.
+Ravencoin is a cryptocurrency that works to accomplish blockchain and Bitcoin’s original vision of decentralization—but not without some hitches.

 What Is Ravencoin?

-Ravencoin is a fairly new cryptocurrency that was created on a fork of Bitcoin in 2018.
+Ravencoin is a fairly new cryptocurrency created from a fork of Bitcoin in 2018.
 It employs much of the same technology as Bitcoin, but there are some key differences.
 Regardless, just like Bitcoin, Ravencoin is a blockchain-powered cryptocurrency beyond government control.
 The main feature of Ravencoin is its ability to be mined by a regular computer.

 Ravencoin was first introduced as an experimental currency in November 2017 via the blogging platform Medium.
 In the blog post, Ravencoin’s founders connected the new digital currency with the popular TV show “Game of Thrones”: